peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 ## Description:

 This tutorial describes how to create a shared database of watched videos between multiple Kodi installations on home assistant via the MariaDB addon.

-This allows you to resume watching on another TV where you left off.
+The markings of the videos you've watched are synchronised and you can resume watching the stopped video on another TV.

 **Warning:**